beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 migrate from the host are selected, the local manager sends a request to the global manager's REST interface to migrate the selected VMs from the host.

-The local manager also exposes a REST interface to receive acknowledgments from the global manager when the requested VM migrations are completed.
+The local manager also exposes a REST web service to receive acknowledgments from the global manager when the requested VM migrations are completed.
 Upon receiving an acknowledgment, the local manager removes from the local data store the data about the resource usage of the VMs migrated from the host.